Movie Review: Bill Plympton’s Dog Days

 A great artist continually pushes himself to produce more challenging, more involved work.
 Dog Days proves — as if we didn’t know it already — that Bill Plympton is a great animator and a truly great artist.

-Watch a movie clip from Guide Dog:
+Watch a clip from Guard Dog: